 Some things for you to consider:

 1- Hire a CFP® to help them create a budget.
-While you can help them yourself, it may be better received coming from a third party.
+While you can help them, it may be better received from a third party.

 2- Stop paying for their living expenses.
 Start charging rent and their share of utilities and food.
 In this way, they begin learning to live with less discretionary money.

 3- Stop bailing them out if they can’t pay their bills.
 It’s difficult to become independent when you can’t manage your money.
-If you’re always bailing them out of their overspending how will they ever learn?
+If you’re constantly bailing them out of their overspending, how will they ever learn?

 ABOUT THE AUTHOR: